alirezadir/leetcode-summerizer/README.md

    - Run the main script: `python main.py`
    - Make sure you have your problem inputs ready in `prompt_arguments.csv`.

+6. **File Structure and Data Schemas:**
+   - `app.log`: Logs all runtime information, including progress updates and errors.
+Data schema: Timestamp, Log Level, Message.
+   - `prompts.log`: Stores detailed prompt templates used for each request.
+Data schema: Prompt Template, Problem.
+   - `prompt_arguments.csv`: Input file containing LeetCode problem descriptions.
+Should have a header named "problem" followed by rows containing individual problem descriptions or titles.

 ### Open AI Platform Issues

-#### ChatGPT API Setup Challenges
+- **ChatGPT API Setup Challenges**
   - **New API endpoint updates:**
       - The current endpoint used in this code is "https://api.openai.com/v1/chat/completions".
       - This endpoint is one of the options for both "gpt-3.5-turbo" (default in this code) and "gpt-4" models.
       - Each endpoint supports only a certain class of models.
       - Explore the latest "endpoints" and their compatible models in [Open AI's platform documentation](https://platform.openai.com/docs/models/model-endpoint-compatibility).
   - **New format for request message (currently ChatML format).**
   - **You have to upgrade to a paid account and add credits to your account:**
       - There’s a known bug with the payment system.
-You may get the "Error 429 Too Many Requests" from Open AI Api while adding your payment method.
-You may need to install a VPN (as I did as the last solution) to get around this issue [Link: https://techviral.net/chatgpt-error-429-too-many-requests/], or wait for it to be resolved, hopefully soon.
+You may get the `Error 429 Too Many Requests` from Open AI Api while adding your payment method.
+You may need to install a VPN (as I did as the last solution) to get around this issue ([Link](https://techviral.net/chatgpt-error-429-too-many-requests/)), or wait for it to be resolved, hopefully soon!
   - **You need to re-generate your Open AI key after upgrading the billing account and store the new API key in your bash_profile for use in the python code.
-Otherwise, you will get the error "404 Client Error: Not Found for url: https://api.openai.com/v1/completions".**
+Otherwise, you will get the error `404 Client Error: Not Found for url: https://api.openai.com/v1/completions`**.

 ## 💻 Recommended Code Editor